grey-software/community/README.md

-# community
+# Grey Software Community

-A repository for community discussions.
+Hi 👋

+Welcome to our GitHub community repo.
+We're currently experimenting with this repo as our community forum instead of Discord.